codetit4n/rust-school/README.md

 Example: For lesson 1 it would be `https://blog.lokeshkr.com/rust-series-1`
 ## Lets get started
-In the coming days I will be learning and teaching rust here.
+- In the coming days I will be learning and teaching rust here.
 Make sure to star/fork/watch this repo to get notified.
+- You can also subscribe to my newsletter [here](https://blog.lokeshkr.com/newsletter) for regular updates.

 ## Contributions
 Feel free to contribute to this project!

+Thanks!